GitTools/GitVersion/docs/input/docs/configuration.md

 ### is-mainline

 When using Mainline mode, this indicates that this branch is a mainline.
-By default support/ and master are mainlines.
+By default support/ and main are mainlines.

 ### pre-release-weight